 Bloom Time: Spring and early summer

 Aquilegia caerulea is the state flower of Colorado.
-It is a bushy, clump-forming perennial up to 2 feet (60 cm) tall and up to 2 feet (60 cm) wide.
-The flowers are very variable in color, from pale blue to white, cream, and sometimes pinkish white.
-Very commonly the flowers are bicolored.
+It is a bushy, clump-forming perennial that grows up to 2 feet (60 cm) tall and up to 2 feet (60 cm) wide.
+Flowers are very variable in color, from pale blue to white, cream, and sometimes pinkish white.
+Very commonly, the flowers are bicolored.

 How to Grow and Care

 Columbine plants can handle full sun.
-It's the combination of heat and dry soil they don't like and mulching will help alleviate that.
+The combination of heat and dry soil they don't like, and mulching will help alleviate that.
 They will self-sow, but new plants can be lost if the summer gets too hot.
-Also, plants tend to be short-lived, fading out within 3 years.
+Also, plants tend to be short-lived, fading out within three years.
 Hedge your bets and save some seed to sow in the fall or falling spring.